Go Ahead Eagles: Professionalism and Europe

 The introduction of professionalism in 1954 was initially unsuccessful for Go Ahead.
 In 1956, the club finished second to last in the Tweede Divisie.
 In 1959, promotion to the Eerste Divisie was secured.
 On 7 October 1962, Go Ahead recorded their biggest win in club history.
 In Deventer the final score was 11–1 against Roda JC.
 Promotion to the top-tier Eredivisie followed in 1963.
 In the twenty-four years that followed, the club continuously played at the highest level.
 Especially in the second half of the sixties, Go Ahead did well in the Eredivisie.
-For example, from 1966 to 1969, the club finished in the top five four times in a row, with the 1967–68 season as high point when Go Ahead finished third behind Ajax and Feijenoord.
+For example, from 1966 to 1969, the club finished in the top five four times in a row, with the 1967–68 season as high point when Go Ahead finished third behind Ajax and Feyenoord.

 Go Ahead also had successes in the KNVB Cup in that period.
-The club reached the semi-finals four times in a row from 1965 to 1968.
+The club reached the semi-finals four seasons in a row from 1965 to 1968.
 Those of 1966, 1967 and 1968 were lost, but in 1965, Go Ahead reached the final.
 This was lost 1–0 to Feijenoord, but because Feijenoord was also national champion, Go Ahead qualified for European football.
 In the first round, Scottish side Celtic, who would eventually go on to win the European Cup a season later, was drawn.
 Go Ahead lost the two legs, 0–1 and 6–0.

 On 1 July 1971, the suffix "Eagles" was added, following a suggestion from then head coach Barry Hughes, as the professional department of Go Ahead separated from the parent club.
 The eagle is the charge in the coat of arms of the city of Deventer.
 The club had a strong start with their new name.
 Go Ahead Eagles were famously the only side to defeat Ajax in any competition during the 1971–72 season when they won 3–2 at De Adelaarshorst in the Eredivisie.

 In the 1970s and early 1980s, Go Ahead Eagles was a stable Eredivisie club.
 Relegation followed in 1987.
 A short Eredivisie period followed from 1992 to 1996, but afterwards the club played in the second-tier Eerste Divisie.
 Partly due to the constant postponement of the construction of a new stadium, major financial concerns arose.
 Thanks to the help of investors, the club managed to survive in November 2003.
 In exchange for that help, the investors acquired 80% of the club's shares.
 The club is thus privately owned.
 The determining factor was former chairman Hans de Vroome, who owned approximately 50% of the shares.

 In May 2019, Alex Kroes took over 80% of the shares of Go Ahead Eagles, becoming the new owner.
+On 16 May 2022, it was announced that Kroes intended to sell his share package to Kees Vierhouten – shareholder since 2021 – as of 1 July 2022, and to leave as owner of Go Ahead Eagles.
+In August 2022, this sale was officially endorsed by the licensing committee of the Dutch Football Association.